 None of this formal training teaches you to take a company through uncertainty, remain focussed and remain fit.

-Ensure that you understand what it takes to Lead, Inspire and Enable and through normal and uncertain times.
+Ensure that you understand what it takes to Lead, Inspire and Enable through normal and uncertain times.

 Martin speaks that the future of work will consider where we work, how we work, what skills we need, and what organizational culture we need.
 Culture in this new dynamic may be the factor people are most concerned about.

-His opinion that people within (and outside) his profession do not prioritize developing their broader leadership acumen as much as they get their Health & Safety qualifications.
+His opinion is that people within (and outside) his profession do not prioritize developing their broader leadership acumen as much as they get their Health & Safety qualifications.
 It may be because obtaining the technical qualification is a priority/essential – i.e., job adverts, Chartered, Grad, Diploma etc. – how many say, must be a decent person, you can obtain the quals, but person fit is most critical?